Bladder augmentation is surgery to increase bladder size.

 will be used.
 It will block pain and keep you asleep through the surgery.

-The doctor will make an incision in the abdomen.
+An incision will be made in the abdomen.
 An incision will also be made on the top part of the bladder.
 A part of the intestine or stomach will be removed and placed over the opening in the bladder.
 This new part will work like a patch.
 The doctor will sew it into place.

-The doctor may also create a stoma.
+A stoma may also be created.
 This is a small opening through the abdominal wall to an opening at the top of the bladder.
 This will make it easier for you to insert the catheter into the bladder.

 A catheter will be left in place to drain urine from the bladder.